7/7/22

 sports is a common arena for dental injury,

-especially contact sports, where your mouth
+sports, where your mouth

 may accidentally be hit by a flying ball or